William Peden Interview, 1968 (C3344)

 Rare fiddle books, magazines, and other items related to the history of fiddle music collected by Lyle Reed and his wife, Marjorie Reed.

-Papers of a St. Louis journalist and organizer of the 1904 World's Fair.
-First section includes items from Reeves' early journalistic career.
-Bulk of papers in second section concerns Louisiana Purchase Exposition, related materials, and photographs.
+The papers of a St. Louis journalist and organizer of the 1904 World’s Fair.
+First section includes items from Reeve’s early journalistic career.
+The bulk of the papers in the second section concern the Louisiana Purchase Exposition, related materials, and photographs.

 "Remembrances of the St. Louis Police Department Band", no date (C3686)